John Birch (missionary): Death

-When they arrived at the Hwang Kao railway station, which was occupied by communist forces, Birch and Tung met the communist military leader there, who was accompanied by about twenty soldiers.
+When they arrived at the Huangkou railway station, which was occupied by Communist forces, Birch and Tung met the Communist military leader there, who was accompanied by about twenty soldiers.
 Birch identified himself and refused to give up his sidearm.
-Tung, who was unarmed and tried to help Birch talk with the communist leader, was ordered to be shot.
+Tung, who was unarmed and tried to help Birch talk with the Communist leader, was ordered to be shot.
 He was hit in the right thigh, and then clubbed on the head with a rifle butt.
 Afterwards, Birch, whose pistol was still holstered, was ordered shot; he was hit in the left thigh.
 His ankles and hands were then bound and, while kneeling, he was shot in the head.
 Birch's body was then bayonetted and both bodies were thrown in a ditch.
 The rest of Birch's team were taken prisoner.
 When they were able to do so, Chinese farmers took both bodies to the Chinese hospital at Xuzhou, where an autopsy was completed on Birch.
-Lt.
-Bill Miller, whose group was to have met up with Birch's group at Suchow, arrived on August 29.
+Lieutenant Bill Miller, whose group was to have met up with Birch's group at Xuzhou, arrived on August 29.
 After learning about Birch and Tung, Miller immediately interviewed Tung, who had lost his leg and an eye.
 The autopsy report revealed that Birch had been shot in the leg, had his hands and ankles tied, and had been shot in the back of the head and bayonetted.
-Tung revealed to Miller that, after he heard the third shot, he was thrown into the ditch, next to Birch.
+Tung revealed to Miller that, after he heard the third shot, he was thrown into the ditch next to Birch.
 Two weeks later, the other prisoners were released.
-There were different explanations and theories as to why Birch was killed, ranging from his party showing up at Hwang Kao instead of Ninchuan, Birch's scheduled meeting with Chinese puppet troops of the Sixth Army under General Hu Peng-chu, misunderstanding by local guerillas, and provocation from Birch himself.
+A number of different explanations and theories as to why Birch was killed have been proposed, including his party showing up at Huangkou instead of Ninchuan, Birch's scheduled meeting with Chinese collaborationist troops of the Sixth Army under General Hu Bengzhu, a misunderstanding by local guerrillas, and provocation from Birch himself.

-Birch, and two American pilots who had died in a plane crash at the Xuzhou airport, were interred in side-by-side crypts.
-A Roman Catholic service was held in the cathedral in Xuzhou by Italian Jesuit priests and 24 Chinese carried the three American-flag-draped coffins in a procession to the burial site on a slope of Hung-lung Mountain, on the south side of Xuzhou.
+Birch, along with two American pilots who had died in a plane crash at the Xuzhou airport, were interred in side-by-side crypts.
+A Roman Catholic service was held in the cathedral in Xuzhou by Italian Jesuit priests, and 24 Chinese individuals carried the three American-flag-draped coffins in a procession to the burial site on the slope of Hung-lung Mountain, on the south side of Xuzhou.
 Final rites were given at the graveside by a Chinese Christian minister.
 Miller, who was a friend of Birch, was in charge of the funeral, and Chinese officers and Japanese soldiers gave the deceased full military honors.